Information on

 Paper selection assistant

-Helpful calculator for figuring out image settings
+Helpful calculator for processing image settings

 Preparing Your Job Files

 Before submitting your files to us, there are a number of things we require for a job to print correctly.
-Whether it was created on PC or a Mac, this list applies to both.
+Whether it was created on a PC or a Mac, this list applies to both.

 IT IS VITALLY IMPORTANT THAT YOU FOLLOW THESE INSTRUCTIONS CLOSELY!